teaminkling/gam-memes/README.md

 ## features that are dope

+> but these features aren't there yet

 - meme rating and reviewing: some meme templates aren't that good, so we want to rate each one as we see it.
 - robust game management/disconnect management: seamless disconnect and reconnect even across devices (repeated server calls simply favour the latest call for the user). not that secure, but who cares honestly.
 - being able to see all of the meme templates in a game before the game is even created (room creator only).
+- 1st place, 2nd place, 3rd place votes for games with 3+ players.

 ## devs beware